Al Qaeda in Yemen urges Muslims to kill U.S. diplomats over film

 Praising the attacks by angry demonstrators in Libya, Egypt, Yemen and Sudan on U.S. and other Western missions as “natural responses to a huge insult”, the statement said that American embassies should be burned and diplomats killed.

-It said defending the Prophet’s honor was a “religious duty and obligation to the Muslim nation, each according to his ability”.
+It said defending the Prophet’s honour was a “religious duty and obligation to the Muslim nation, each according to his ability”.

 The group also said that Muslims living in the West have an extra duty to be involved in attacks on key targets.